A New Scenario of Solar Modulation Model during the Polarity Reversing: Analysis and Calculation

-In a recent study of the solar polar magnetic field during the activity maximum in cycle 24, researchers observed that the magnetic field underwent three reversals in the northern hemisphere (in May 2012, February 2014, and July 2014) and only one reversal in the southern hemisphere (in November 2013).
-This asymmetry of the magnetic field reversals has created a challenge in simulating solar modulation during this period, as the particles will experience magnetic fields with different signs.
+In a recent study of the solar polar magnetic field during the maximum activity in cycle 24, researchers found that the magnetic field underwent three reversals in the northern hemisphere (in May 2012, February 2014, and July 2014) and only one reversal in the southern hemisphere (in November 2013).
+This asymmetry of the magnetic field reversals has created a challenge in simulating solar modulation during this period, as the particles will experience magnetic fields with opposite directions.
 To address this issue, various methods have been proposed, such as adding more modulation parameters (as done by \cite{song2021numerical}) or simplifying the particle flux as a weighted sum of two spectra with different polarities (as proposed by \cite{fiandrini2021numerical}).
 We adopt the latter method and give the weight a physical meaning, as the ratio of the space occupied by the N-pole magnetic field in the heliosphere to the total space.
-Meanwhile, we also take into account the different motion times of particles with different energies.
+Meanwhile, we also take into account the different propagation times of particles with different energies.